Ron EggersPhotographer Male Costa Mesa, California, US

 All Images Copyrighted - © Ron Eggers 2015

-The pictures here on the MM are a good representation of my work, but if you're interested in seeing a broader selection of what I do, take a look at the opening slide show of
+The pictures here on the MM are a good representation of my work, but if you're interested in seeing a broader selection of what I do, take a look at the opening slide show after clicking on the "Ron Eggers Photography" link above.
+It provides a good overview of my the type of work I get involved in.

 I've been doing this for a very long time.
 I got my first staff position on a daily newspaper while still in high school in the mid 1960's.
+(Yes, I'm that old.)
 I spent most of my career handling photography and writing assignments, mainly for editorial outlets, but also some commercial and corporate clients.

 I've been featured in numerous regional, national and international consumer magazines, specialty publications and major metropolitan newspapers.
 My articles and photo-features have been carried by some of the top photo magazines in the country.